Surgery on discrete groups: Collars

-\begin{example} Vertex neighborhoods provide simple examples of conical collars.
+\begin{example} A collar $C$ in a 2-complex $X$ is \emph{conical} if it is a cone over its nerve.
+Vertex neighbourhoods provide simple examples of conical collars.
 For instance, let $r$ be a face of perimeter $n$, and consider the $n$ triangle faces associated with the barycentric subdivision of $r$.
 Then the union of all open triangles associated with these relations together with their open boundary edges, form a collar with corresponding abstract collar $\SI^1\times (0,1)$. \end{example}

 A collar $C$ in $X$ with nerve $H$ and collar closure $\overline C\subset X$ can be extended to a map

 The images of $H\times \{0\}$ (resp.\ $H\times \{1\}$) in $\overline C$ are subgraphs of the 1-skeleton of $X$ denoted $\del^- C$ and $\del^+C$ respectively.